 Be sure to account for everything when calculating your monthly living expenses.
 Besides paying for food, transportation, and education, you’ll likely want to save for family vacations, weddings, retirement, or college tuition.

 6. Set Aside Enough Cash for Post-Closing Liquidity6.
 Set Aside Enough Cash for Post-Closing Liquidity

 For anyone planning to buy an NYC co-op apartment, there will be an extra dimension to consider when determining your budget – post-closing liquidity.
-Every co-op board requires a buyer to have enough liquid assets to cover their mortgage payments and maintenance fees for at least two years (or 24 months) after the transaction is complete.
-Each building will have its requirements on this and may differ in how they define “liquid assets.”
+Every co-op board requires a buyer to have enough liquid assets to cover their mortgage payments and maintenance fees for at least two years (or 24 months) after completing the transaction.
+Each building will have its requirements and may differ in how they define “liquid assets.”
 In most cases, liquid assets refer to anything that can be quickly and easily converted into cash, such as stocks, bonds, U.S. Treasury, and mutual funds.
 Things like real estate, gold bars, Bitcoin, trusts, and private stock do not typically meet the requirements for liquid assets.
-Even when you’re not buying a co-op, it’s not unusual for a mortgage lender to also require enough post-closing liquidity to cover at least 6 months’ worth of mortgage payments and common charges.
+Even when you’re not buying a co-op, it’s not unusual for a mortgage lender to require enough post-closing liquidity to cover at least six months’ worth of mortgage payments and common charges.

 Final ThoughtsFinal Thoughts

 Homeownership is a dream, but it can quickly become a nightmare if you miscalculate and buy a home you can’t afford.
 Take all the time you need to work out how much house you can realistically afford.
-It will become clearer as you look at listings on the market.
-Your buyer’s agent and loan officer can walk you through all the expected expenses, so you have a good idea of whether a home is affordable or not.
+It will become more apparent as you look at listings on the market.
+Your buyer’s agent and loan officer can walk you through all the expected expenses so you have a good idea of whether a home is affordable or not.